 This park is located at 341 Martin Luther King Boulevard.
 It is 2.38 acres and is used daily by the community for picnicking and walking during the lunch hour.
 This land was originally part of Kings Meadows, the farm of Reverend James King.
 His father acquired the land in 1814 from the Shelby Family.
 The area (the park) was the cow lot behind the Joseph R. Anderson home.
 At his death in 1888, Mr. Anderson had placed in his will this clause:

 I devise that the lot in front of the Pickens and Dr. Dickey's house be reserved as a public square provided the corporation will use the same, ornament it, keep it enclosed as a public square perpetually.
 If this is not done, it reverts back to the heirs.

 This park is an integral part of the City's downtown area.
 It hosts many activities throughout the summer and is rented quite often for weddings and church gatherings.
-There is a "KaBoom" playground for 5-12 year olds and a 2 bay swing with 1 belt seat and 1 handicapped accessible seat.
+There is a "KaBoom" playground for 5 to 12-year-olds and a 2 bay swing with 1 belt seat and 1 handicapped accessible seat.
 This playground also has a small play fire truck for children to play on.
-There is a 22 ft. octagon shaped gazebo with benches, lights and electricity.
-There is also an open air 30ft. x 15ft. stage with lighting and electricity.
+There is a 22-foot octagon shaped gazebo with benches, lights and electricity.
+There is also an open-air 30 by 15-foot stage with lighting and electricity.

-It has a large 70” x 43” double sided fiberglass sign identifying its location.
+It has a large 70 by 43-inch double-sided fiberglass sign identifying its location.
 There is parking in the cul-de-sac next to the park which has 9 spaces and 1 handicapped accessible space.